 - Optimize the success and effectiveness of emerging leaders by providing opportunities to impact spheres of influence and communities through a variety of engaging CCASA programs and activities.

-With the goal of ensuring that there are mutually clarified and agreed upon terms between CCASA and the participating advocates, a “goodwill” memorandum of understanding about the expectations for each party has been created to support full participation, communication, and a positive environment for the project .
+With the goal of ensuring that there are mutually clarified and agreed upon terms between CCASA and the participating advocates, a “goodwill” memorandum of understanding about the expectations for each party has been created to support full participation, communication, and a positive environment for the program.
 The following are examples of some of the activities that will take place: